demo-projects/reakt/README.md

-# reakt - Leraning core concepts of a v-dom library
+# Reakt - Leraning the core concepts of a v-dom library